IdahoEv/collidex/README.md

 optional atom representing the detection method for Polygon-to-Polygon collisions and defaults to :accurate.
 For faster but less accurate comparisons, specify :fast.

-### Detecting collisions between and with in lists of primitives
+### Detecting collisions between and within lists of primitives

 ... coming soon